Saikrish1408/theSaikrish/README.md

 # theSaikrish
 Hi there,  This is Sairam.
-Here you can pull my code for ypur personal use.
+Here you can pull my code for your personal use.